How to Make Buttermilk Fried Chicken

 Drain Excess Oil

-Let the chicken rest on a paper towel-lined plate or a wire rack allowing it to drain any excess oil for a few minutes before serving alone or with Alabama White Sauce (pictured), Honey Mustamaise, or Comeback Sauce!
+Let the chicken rest on a paper towel-lined plate or a wire rack allowing it to drain any excess oil for a few minutes.
+Serve with Alabama White Sauce (pictured), Honey Mustamaise, or Comeback Sauce!

 A plate filled with crispy, golden-brown fried chicken pieces resting on a paper towel.